New-and-improved food pantry to bring hope to La Crosse

 La Crosse’s largest food pantry is gearing up to open its their new-and-improved grocery facility in spring of 2023.

-“I am thrilled that we get to partner with this community, and having a building that says we want to offer hope and dignity and sometimes providing people with food is the easiest part of the equation,” said Taylor Haley, president of the Board of WAFER, at a press conference on Wednesday morning.
+“I am thrilled that we get to partner with this community, and having a building that says we want to offer hope and dignity and sometimes providing people with food is the easiest part of the equation,” said Taylor Haley, president of WAFER’s board of directors, at a press conference on Wednesday morning.

 People are also reading…

-Additionally, the new building, on the corner of Gillette and George Street, is more accessible to its patrons.
-It’s along three bus routes and more centrally located as opposed to the industrial neighborhood where the pantry is currently located.
+Additionally, the new building, on the corner of Gillette and George streets, is more accessible to its patrons.
+It’s along three bus routes and more centrally located than the industrial neighborhood where the pantry is currently located.

 Construction of the new building is well underway.
 The architect is working to preserve the historic outer look while modernizing the inside.
 The new facility will be complete with a drive through pick-up window and a classroom for food and cooking education.

-WAFER serves the greater La Crosse area and even across the river in La Crescent too.
+WAFER serves the greater La Crosse area, including La Crescent.
 Last month, the organization prepared over 1,800 food packages for individuals and families.
 Haley said that number has been growing by two or three hundred packages each month as food prices continue to increase.